Minsu386/til/GRC/Quiz.md

 Which step in the RMF involves the implementation of robust continuous monitoring processes?
   a) Security Control Monitoring

-How does the RMF contribute to senior leaders' decision-making process?
+** How does the RMF contribute to senior leaders' decision-making process?
   **a) By promoting near real-time risk management**

+ Who is responsible for ensuring the integrating of information security management processes with strategic and operational planning processes within an organization?
+   a) Chief Information Officer (CIO)